Open-Finance-Lab/RL4Ising/README.md

-# RL4Ising: Reinforcement Learning for Ising Models.
-Datasets and Benchmarks
+# RL4Ising: Reinforcement Learning for Ising Models: Datasets and Benchmarks